Financial Challenges of Divorce: Why People Stay Married

 - Sometimes the fear of the financial repercussions of divorce stops couples from proceeding to divorce, despite the emotional consequences of staying together.

-Divorce comes with serious financial consequences – assets needs to be split, a second household needs to be funded and there may be the issue of child welfare payments.
+Divorce comes with serious financial consequences – assets need to be split, a second household needs to be funded and there may be the issue of child welfare payments.
 For most couples, the financial repercussions of divorce or separation are a hugely scary and stressful consideration, and what is more, these fears are usually entirely warranted and reasonable.
-So it is no wonder that many couples avoid the fear of financial stress and the accompany lifestyle change of divorce, and stay married – even if emotionally they believe a divorce would be a healthier step for them and their family.
+Research studies consistently show that women and children experience substantial financial declines upon divorce (1).
+Furthermore, research demonstrates that divorced Australians are much more likely to experience material hardships and to report having a lower level of prosperity than the married and never-divorced (2).
+So it is no wonder that many couples avoid the fear of financial stress and the accompanying lifestyle change of divorce, and stay married – even if emotionally they believe a divorce would be a healthier step for them and their family.

 Elsa married when she was 24.
 Her husband, Don, made a good living but after 10 years of marriage Elsa felt like she and Don had little in common except their children, who were six and four years old.